 Graduate students in both the M.S. and Ph.D. programs are required to meet a number of requirements set by the ECE Department and UCR Graduate Division.
 This section describes key policies, procedures, and requirements, but please keep in mind that this list may not be comprehensive.
-Please refer to the Graduate Division's website for additional information, as well as to Sections III and IV for the requirements specific to the M.S. and Ph.D. programs, respectively.
+Please refer to the Graduate Division's website for additional information, as well as to the respective sections for the requirements specific to the M.S. and Ph.D. programs.